-The Fair Work Ombudsman (us) and the Fair Work Commission (the Commission) (previously called Fair Work Australia) are independent government organisations.
+The Fair Work Ombudsman (us) and the Fair Work Commission (FWC) (previously called Fair Work Australia) are independent and separate government organisations.

 We enforce compliance with the Fair Work Act 2009, related legislation, awards and registered agreements.
-We also help employers and employees by providing advice and education on pay rates and workplace conditions.
+We also help employers and employees by providing advice, education and assistance on pay rates and workplace rights and obligations.